reelyactive/websocket-examples/README.md

 ### Connecting a websocket client

+#### Node

+After running the server, open a new terminal window and start the client with the following command: `npm run client`.

+You can choose to update the environment variables as needed.

+Messages will be exchanged between the server and the client, with the output being displayed in both of the terminals.

 #### Postman

 Postman can be used as a websocket client.
 There is a helpful post here on how to use Postman to test the websocket server.